 - Lead your team and carry out your plan.

 Educate and inspire

-Our Gold Award Committee is accepting applications!
 Gold Award Committee members meet monthly to review Gold Award applications, conduct entrance and exit interviews, provide guidance to girls working on projects and award recipients with the highest honor a Girl Scout can achieve.
 Interested applicants need to have a strong interest in working with high school age girls.
-Experience with highest awards is preferred but not required.
+Experience with highest awards is preferred, but not required.
 Please click here to fill out the interest form to learn more!